-This has been an exhausting year for me; baby number 4 really required all of my energy.
+2014 was an exhausting year for me; baby number 4 really required all of my energy.
 I spent more time than I care to admit in my comfy green chair.
 I didn’t want to continually resort to TV for family time.
-So, I had to come up with some ideas to keep us busy without adding to my exhaustion.
+So, I had to come up with some ideas for indoor fun at home without adding to my exhaustion.
 With the following criteria in mind, I compiled a collection of go-to activities that I could do while resting or holding a sleeping baby.

 - The activity couldn’t require any energy of me, but if it wore out my kids a little, that was a bonus.

 - No television or computers required.
-Like I said, we were burning out Netflix and three kids with one computer is a recipe for fighting.
+We were burning out Netflix and three kids with one computer is a recipe for fighting.

 - Nothing to purchase.
-We have a small house and a small budget; and I just don’t want more stuff.
+We have a small house and I just don’t want more stuff.

 - All Ages.
 These activities needed to be equally entertaining to the whole family — from toddler to adult.

 This is a tall order, but I found enough to keep us busy and we still pull out these games when we want a fun evening together.
 Note: I chose these games with the idea that no purchases should have to be made.
 However, this article is really about doing what you have to do to ride through low energy times while parenting.
 With that in mind, we have added some Amazon affiliate links to products in this article because sometimes its easier and less cluttered to just buy it.
 Family Fun Twin Cities receives a small commission on any sales through these links.

 This is the list of what I’ve found:

 Indoor Fun at Home: Parlor Games